aruke/Android-Nanodegree-Projects/README.md

+> This repository is archived and there will be no more changes to this project.

 # UAND-P5
 This repository has source code of android application 'XYZ Reader' and it is a part of Udacity's Android Nanodegree course.